Title

 (c) Use a vehicle that contains clear identifying information for the entity that employs the law enforcement officer which is visible to individuals other than such law enforcement officer.

 (3) Exception.
-The provisions of subsection (2) shall not apply to a law enforcement officer engaged in an undercover assignment, approved by a supervisor, in which concealing identity is necessary for investigating criminal offenses.
+The provisions of subsection (2) shall not apply to a law enforcement officer employed by a law enforcement agency that maintains and publicly posts a written policy pursuant to Section 10-848.

 (4) Private right of action.
-The City Solicitor or any individual aggrieved by a violation of this Chapter or any entity a member of which is aggrieved by a violation of this Chapter may bring a civil action in a court of competent jurisdiction against a person violating this Chapter.
+The City Solicitor or any individual aggrieved by a violation of this Section or any entity a member of which is aggrieved by a violation of this Section may bring a civil action in a court of competent jurisdiction against a county, city, department or agency that employs a person violating this Section.
 The limitations period for a civil action brought pursuant to this Section shall be three (3) years from the date the complainant knew or should have known of the alleged violation.

 (5) Remedies: A court of competent jurisdiction may order the following remedies: